MaryanneNdungu/MaryanneNdungu.github.io/_posts/2019-10-20-Install Laravel and its prerequisites from scratch on Ubuntu 18.04.md

+---
+layout: post
+title: CORS for Cross-Domain Communication!
+tags: [CORS, cross-origin, cross-domain]
+---

-Install Laravel and its prerequisites from scratch on Ubuntu 18.04
+# Install Laravel and its prerequisites from scratch on Ubuntu 18.04

  ## Install PHP (php 7.3) with Nginx